 In 2019, the Fund ended the year with a balance of \$3.3 billion.
-The Fund is expected to end 2020 with a deficit of \$21.5 billion and a deficit of \$48.3 billion by the end of 2021.
+The Fund ended 2020 with a deficit of an estimated \$17.8 billion and is expected to continue running a deficit of \$24.3 billion by the end of 2021 and \$26.7 billion by the end of 2022.

 The sudden and immense impact of the COVID-19 pandemic has increased benefit payments to levels not previously experienced in the UI program.
 This unprecedented demand for UI benefits has led to a deficit in the UI Fund.
-These estimates differ from the May 2020 forecast due to the historic levels of unemployment that were brought on by the COVID-19 pandemic.
+These estimates differ from the October 2020 forecast due to a better than expected outlook and recovery from the COVID-19 pandemic.